 The stage passengers went to their rooms, and Tom settled in one of the comfortable chairs by the fire place.
 The events had tired everyone, and the Station was soon quiet.
 The only sound the rest of the night was the popping coals of the fireplace.

-“We got a problem, young man.@ he said to Tom, then turned to Hanna who was working on putting out a breakfast for the stage passengers.
-AThose men came across the buckboard just outside of town.
+“We got a problem, young man.” he said to Tom, then turned to Hanna who was working on putting out a breakfast for the stage passengers.
+“Those men came across the buckboard just outside of town.
 The horses missing along with John Kerns and his guns.
-Looks like he took the horses and rode off.@
+Looks like he took the horses and rode off.”

-A Well I don’t have much time to think about it.
-Got to get Rolling.@ Sam took a seat and held out a cup as Hanna poured hot coffee in it.
+“He threatened revenge on all of us.
+I don’t think there’s any love lost between the two of them.
+Well I don’t have much time to think about it.
+Got to get Rolling.”
+Sam took a seat and held out a cup as Hanna poured hot coffee in it.

 Tom feeling the call of nature, excused himself and went to visit the house out back.
 He reminded himself that he needed to get directions for the way to Indian Creek Meadows.